New Orleans truck attack: what we know so far

 – What is the toll? –

+Authorities had earlier put the toll at 10, but an FBI spokesman told AFP it had risen to 15, citing the New Orleans coroner’s office.

-At least 10 people were killed and more than 35 were wounded, said New Orleans police Superintendent Anne Kirkpatrick.
-The assailant shot and wounded two police officers, who were described as being in stable condition.
+The assailant shot and wounded two police officers, who were described as being in stable condition, said New Orleans police Superintendent Anne Kirkpatrick.

 – What was the motive? –